HenrikJoreteg/dot-net-article/readme.md

 Then, by securing the main route with the auth middleware, you'll immediately be re-directed to log in via andbang.
 You can see that in action here.
 Note the `andbangAuth.secure()` middleware:
 ```
 app.get('/', andbangAuth.secure(), function (req, res) {
+    res.cookie('apiToken', req.session.accessToken, {expires: new Date(Date.now() + 30000)});
     res.sendfile(__dirname + '/app.html');
 });
 ```

 ## Breaking it down part 2: Stitch and the clientside app bundle
 We use [stitch](https://github.com/sstephenson/stitch) written by [Sam Stephenson](https://twitter.com/sstephenson) of 37signals.
-This lets us keep our code cleanly seperated into modules that do one thing.
+This lets us keep our clientside code cleanly seperated into modules that only do one thing.

 If you're unfamiliar with CommonJS modules, it's a patterns for structuring modules where you explicitly `require` other modules you want to use and `export` functions or objects that you want to make available to other modules.